ckeditor/ckeditor5/packages/ckeditor5-show-blocks/docs/api/show-blocks.md

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-show-blocks.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-show-blocks)

 This package implements the show blocks feature for CKEditor 5.
+It allows to visualize all block-level elements by surrounding them with an outline and displaying their element name at the top-left.

 ## Demo